 There is a range of equipment in the lab to compliment the theory lessons with practicals.
-Students are taught to follow the GCSE Core Science curriculum from a younger age.
+We are currently exploring the possibility of building a new custom built, sustainably sourced eco-friendly lab to replace the old one!
+Students are taught to follow the AQA GCSE Science curriculum.
 Once achieved, they may progress on to the additional and separate science GCSEs, allowing them to leave Sands with a potential 4 GCSEs in Science.
-Every student that has been to Sands in recent years has left with one science, and most get at least one more.
+Almost every student that has been to Sands in recent years has left with one science, and most get at least one more.
 Some have left with four.

 Science for the younger part of the school has equal emphasis between having fun and learning.
 We loosely follow the national curriculum, but take no national exams.
 Of course if students do want to sit exams they can be arranged!
 It has been said that success at GCSE level in Sands is partly due to not putting off pre-GCSE students by being too serious and pressured.